How to Read Text From Image in Blazor

 VB C#

 In the above code, the ViewImage method is used to take the uploaded file from the Input file and check whether it is an image and the size is less than as specified.
-If any error occurred in file size or file type, the if-else block handles it.
+If any error occurs in file size or file type, the if-else block handles it.
 Then the image is copied to a MemoryStream.
 Finally, the image is converted to a byte array as IronOcr.OcrInput can accept an image in binary format.

 The GetText method uses IronOCR to read text from the input image.
-IronOCR uses the latest Tesseract 5 engine and in 127+ supported languages.
-The converted image to a byte array is passed as OCRInput and the result is retrieved using the IronTesseract Read method.
+IronOCR uses the latest Tesseract 5 engine and is in 127+ supported languages.
+The converted image to a byte array is passed as OcrInput and the result is retrieved using the IronTesseract Read method.
 IronTesseract developed by the IronOCR team is the extended version of Google Tesseract.
 For more information visit the C# Tesseract OCR example.

 Blazor Frontend UI Component Source code